baceolus/Palisade-trial/readme.md

 ### 📄 `Decisions&subtasks.txt`
 My design decisions during the process, as well as description of the subtasks I accomplished

-## The evals require Stockfish engine file in the same folder to run properly
+## The evals require Stockfish engine file in the main folder to run properly